1937 tour of Germany by the Duke and Duchess of Windsor: Announcement

 Robert Ley was the Windsors' chaperone during their tour.

 Powell suggests that Edward found the German government's response to be sufficiently sympathetic to proceed without delay.
-In late September, he received a personal invitation from Dr Robert Ley, the head of the German Labour Front (GLF).
+In late September, he received a personal invitation from Robert Ley, the head of the German Labour Front (DAF).
 (Note: Ley was an acquaintance of Bedaux, and they worked together throughout the 1930s in various enterprises of Bedaux's that had to run under Nazi oversight.)
 Edward first indicated that he intended to accept in a letter to the British chargé d'affaires in Berlin, George Ogilvie-Forbes, on 20 September.
 A public announcement followed two weeks later.
 A telegram to the Foreign Office stated:

 In accordance with the Duke of Windsor's message to the world press last June that he would release any information of interest regarding his plans or movements, His Royal Highness makes it known that he and the Duchess of Windsor are visiting Germany and the United States in the near future for the purpose of studying housing and working conditions in these two countries.

 Historian Jonathan Petropoulos suggests that the British government knew that it could not prevent what was officially a visit by a private individual.
 In private, the news angered both Downing Street and Buckingham Palace.
 The Permanent Under-Secretary at the Foreign Office, Robert Vansittart, wrote to the King's Private Secretary, Alec Hardinge, to condemn the tour.
 Hardinge agreed and described it as a "private stunt for publicity purposes".
 He also reasoned that the premise of the tour was flawed: neither the Duke nor his visit, he said, could "obviously ... bring any benefit to the workers themselves".
 Ley proposed to hold Nazi rallies at each stop on the Windsors' tour, but the Duke had vetoed it on the grounds that it constituted anti-British propaganda.